shoeffner/monty/03_BooleansControlFlow/slides.md

 ```

 \note{
-Too loop over some collection of values is called "iteration".
+To loop over some collection of values is called "iteration".

 Thus, collections of values which allow "iterations" are called "iterables".
 }